22 Ultimate Questions to Ask Before Signing Apartment Lease

 7. What fees do I owe each month?

-Make sure you confirm within the lease all the costs that you are required to be paid and the costs that are already paid for are consistent with the written provisions of the lease.
+Make sure you confirm within the lease all the costs that you are required to be paid and the costs that are already paid for are consistent with the lease.

 8. How do I get service?